-Rest before this note: Notes that come after a rest often have a greater importance.
+Time since last Note: Notes that are not preceded by another note for a longer period of time often have a greater importance.
 With this function, you can refer to these notes separately.

 Quantized to...

 When a Metronome connected to the control input of the Modifier defines a tempo, you can configure how near in time a note must be situated to a quarter-, eighth- or sixteenth-note of the given tempo for the Modifier to change it.
 On the far left you will define a quantization grid, then the conditions, and finally the value.
 "Value" here means that 127 is (time-wise) an "exact hit" on the grid, and 0 represents a note exactly halfway between two defined points on the grid.